Marketing Your Property

 Property Management

-RentWerx San Antonio offers their owners an option to use a very effective and inexpensive service to have their property documented with pictures and a clear, concise report.
+RentWerx offers their owners an option to use a very effective and inexpensive service to have their property documented with pictures and a clear, concise report.
 This service is recommended before any renewal of a current tenant, and also encouraged after a tenant vacates a home.
 If the owner desires, an inspection can be ordered every 6 months in some circumstances.
 This is the best money an owner can ever spend for the following reasons:

 - It clearly documents what the home looks like during the inspection with 60-100 color photos.